-Mercedes won the 2021 Qatar Grand Prix from pole position, while the Losail circuit’s kerbs hindered plenty of teams in the inaugural race.
+Mercedes won the 2021 Qatar Grand Prix from pole position, Red Bull did the same in 2023 and McLaren won last year’s Sprint.
 Here’s everything you need to know about each team’s history at the Qatar Grand Prix!

 Sergio Perez was a surprise Q2 elimination for Red Bull at the Qatar Grand Prix in 2021, qualifying only 11th.
 Max Verstappen qualified on the front row but incurred a grid penalty for a yellow flag infringement in Q3, meaning he started only seventh.

 Despite their low starting positions, the two drivers soon found their way through the field.
 Verstappen was running in second place by Lap 5 – the position in which he’d remain for the rest of the race – while Perez challenged Fernando Alonso for a podium finish.
 Perez’s challenge was ultimately futile and he finished fourth.

 RED BULL IN 2023

 WINS: 0, POLES: 0, PODIUMS: 0 | 2023 QATAR GRAND PRIX RESULT: LECLERC 5th, SAINZ DNS